 Managing customer data is a hot topic.
 According to one report, consumer data is now the world’s most valuable resource—“the oil of the digital era”—and needs to be treated and safeguarded as such.
 Failing to do so can result in serious damage.

 Consider the ride-hailing service Uber.
 The company experienced a data breach in 2016 when hackers accessed the private data of around 57 million people, including 600,000 driver’s license numbers.
 The incident cost Uber $148 million in the settlement alone.
 It also caused major damage to Uber’s reputation, particularly after the company attempted to hide the breach from the public.

 This is not an isolated incident.
-Other companies, such as Yahoo, Under Armour, Equifax, and eBay, have been affected by data breaches in recent years.
-Customer usernames, email addresses, hashed passwords, and telephone numbers were all taken during the breaches, affecting company profits and customer trust.
+Other companies such as Yahoo, Under Armour, Equifax, and eBay have been affected by data breaches in recent years.
+Like most people, you’re probably wondering, how could something like this happen?
+Simply put, poor customer data management.

 - Take security seriously.

 - Clean up your customer data.

 - Train your team.

 Customer data management is the practice of ethically collecting, securely storing and managing a database of customer information for the purpose of improving a company’s overall services, processes, and products.
 The value of effective customer data management can include increased sales, improved customer retention, more effective marketing campaigns, stronger customer relationships, and more.